 We particularly noticed the gaps in a peri-urban community that I represent, where you can't study some of the things that are needed in our very community.
 Only just last year, a key course that goes to the heart of our equine community was removed from our TAFE system.
 You can no longer do basic safety training to work around horses.
 We have a racehorse industry.
 We have a dressage and equestrian industry.
 We have a polo sector.
 They all require people who are able to work very safely around these potentially lethal animals.
 We need to make sure that our vocational education system provides training in the places where the work is and where the workers are and complete that triangle.

-This is the first of a two-stage legislative process.
+This is the first stage of a two-stage legislative process.
 The second part of the legislation will require detailed consultation.
 We're committed to doing that, working across state and territory governments, industries, employers, unions and training providers, to make sure that we get those details right.
 This is a terrific start.
 This is just the start of our commitment to ensuring that there are the training pathways and the trained workers that are needed.
 That's the outcome that we're looking for.

 There has been a lot of focus on the sorts of trades that this will support, such as clean energy trades and construction trades, and all the people we will need for them.
 I want to talk about another set of workers, and that is the arts workers that we need.
 There are the technicians that we need to work in our theatres with all those technical skills.
-Things don't just appear on stage without a whole lot of technical stuff happening behind the scenes, from lighting to sound, equipment and things like safely moving sets in, let alone the construction of those sets.
+Things don't just appear on stage without a whole lot of technical stuff happening behind the scenes, from lighting and sound equipment to things like safely moving sets in, let alone the construction of those sets.

 What I keep hearing as Special Envoy for the Arts, travelling around the country to regional areas to consult around our National Cultural Policy, is that the arts sector cannot get the workers it needs.
-Given how many of them were treated during COVID and how hard it was for them to receive any government assistance, they left the sector.
+Given the way many of them were treated during COVID and how hard it was for them to receive any government assistance, they left the sector.
 They had to eat, and they left the sector.
-Now there are severe shortages particularly in regional areas, although I know those shortages exist in more urban areas as well.
-For jobs and skills, I want to be clear: we’re talking about every sector where technical expertise and skills based expertise is needed.
-That is what our government’s objective is—to make sure we can train people up who are workers in every one of those sectors.
+Now there are severe shortages, particularly in regional areas, although I know those shortages exist in more urban areas as well.
+For jobs and skills, I want to be clear: we're talking about every sector where technical expertise and skills based expertise is needed.
+That is what our government's objective is—to make sure we can train people up who are workers in every one of those sectors.

 There are many things we need to do to set right what has happened in the last nearly 10 years.
 There are a range of commitments we've made—things that will shape how people interact with us when they're doing government tenders or projects that come under Commonwealth funding and the way we work with the states in terms of determining TAFE places.
 All those things will matter.
 Let me run through a few of the things that build off the Jobs and Skills Australia Bill that is the first step along the way.
-We have our Australian Skills Guarantee, which is about training thousands of workers by making sure that one in 10 workers on major federally funded government projects is an apprentice, trainee or cadet.
+We have our Australian Skills Guarantee, which is about training thousands of workers to make sure that one in 10 workers on major federally funded government projects is an apprentice, trainee or cadet.
 We're going to look at how to include digital skills in that; this is something that came out of the Jobs and Skills Summit.
 We're also looking at targets for women so we can see some shift in those more traditionally male dominated sectors.

 Another key objective we have that we'll be working on is around our fee-free TAFE places.
-The Jobs and Skills Summit, following the national cabinet meeting immediately prior to that, made the announcement of over $1billion of co-funded money for that national skills agreement.
+The Jobs and Skills Summit, following the national cabinet meeting immediately prior to that, made the announcement of over $1 billion of co-funded money for that national skills agreement.
 That will deliver 180,000 fee-free TAFE places next year.
 That's a really good start.
 It's particularly a good start when you think it's daunting for a lot of young people to even know what pathway they're going to take, and to be able to do it and know they're not carrying a huge debt right from the start can be a game changer.

 On some of the other plans we have: one mentioned by those opposite, with a lack of understanding, is the assurance we have given that at least 70 per cent of Commonwealth vocational education training funding will be for the public TAFE sector.
 Yesterday was National TAFE Day.
 We should be celebrating what is delivered in the public sector to students by incredible teachers in the TAFE system.
 It is right and proper that 70 per cent of Commonwealth funding goes there.
 That doesn't mean there isn't really good quality training happening in the private sector.
 We need to make sure that what is delivered in both sectors is to the standard that people deserve.
 That means it should be at an exceptionally high standard.
 A key area is obviously going to be around clean energy, which is why we've made a commitment of an additional $1.9 million to really understand what the needs are there.
 We will have new energy apprenticeships to encourage Australians to train in the new energy jobs of the future.
 There will be a new energy skills program in terms of developing for future pathways.